An Empirical Study of Machine Learning Robustness and Scalability for Imbalanced Tabular Clinical Data in Emergency and Critical Care: Discussion

-Interpretability and clinician trust are also central considerations.
-Amongst ML model families, tree-based ensembles produce decision rules that can be more readily explained to stakeholders such as clinicians and regulators.
-Nonetheless, robustness alone is insufficient: poorly integrated systems risk contributing to alert fatigue or workflow disruption.
-Human-centered design, clinician feedback, and organizational change management must accompany algorithm development.
+Interpretability and clinician trust remain central practical considerations.
+Tree-based ensembles produce decision rules that can be more readily explained to clinical and regulatory stakeholders than attention-based or foundation-model architectures.
+Nonetheless, robustness and interpretability alone are insufficient: poorly integrated systems risk contributing to alert fatigue or workflow disruption~\cite{ancker2017effects, chaparro2022clinical}.
+Human-centred design, iterative clinician feedback, and organizational change management must accompany any algorithmic development effort.

 Finally, equity considerations are inseparable from technical ones.
-Class imbalance often reflects disparities in disease prevalence or access to care, and models that degrade under imbalance risk amplifying such inequities.
-By maintaining more stable performance across imbalance levels, ensemble approaches may help mitigate this risk.
+Class imbalance often reflects underlying disparities in disease prevalence or access to care, and models that degrade sharply under imbalance risk amplifying such inequities.
+The relatively stable performance of XGBoost and tabular foundation models across imbalance levels may help mitigate this risk to a degree, though overall robustness to class imbalance does not guarantee equitable performance within demographic subgroups.
 Their reproducibility across datasets further supports the potential for federated or collaborative approaches, although the equity implications of cross-institutional deployment remain to be systematically assessed.

-Taken together, these observations highlight that model choice in clinical AI cannot be based on accuracy alone.
-Robustness to imbalance, computational scalability, interpretability, and governance considerations should all be treated as prerequisites for safe, equitable, and clinically meaningful deployment in emergency and critical care.
+To sum up, these observations highlight that model choice in clinical AI should consider robustness to imbalance, computational scalability, interpretability, and governance requirements as jointly relevant criteria, not accuracy alone.

-Building on these conceptual requirements, it is equally important to examine the practical realities of translating such models into routine use.
-Beyond demonstrating predictive accuracy in retrospective datasets, real-world deployment raises operational, technical, and regulatory challenges that must be addressed to ensure safety and sustainability.